Fast food advertising: Campaign intentions

 Fast food advertising campaigns have changed their intent over time.
-After hearing years of criticism of fast food diet's harmful effects, many modern campaigns stress the availability of healthy options.
+After hearing years of criticism of a fast food diet's harmful effects, many modern campaigns stress the availability of healthy options.
 The rise in awareness of proper nutrition and obesity has decreased the income of these establishments, and their marketing campaigns attempt to rectify this.

 Target audience

 Fast food restaurants often aim some of their advertising directly at the youth population.
+Around $1 billion is annually spent on advertising targeted at youth-oriented media, primarily television, in the United States.
+Some estimates indicate that for every $1 the WHO dedicates to promoting healthy nutrition, the food industry spends $500.
 McDonald's Happy Meals, which include a toy often tied in with a newly released family film, is a significant example.
 Ronald McDonald, a clown advertising mascot introduced in 1963 and designed to appeal to young children, is another.
 In addition, in 1987 McDonald's incorporated a Play Place in their restaurants to further advertise to children, making their restaurants a more appealing environment for children.
 Additionally, from 1996 to 2006, Disney was an exclusive partner with McDonald's, linking their products together.
 They announced the end of this deal in May 2006, with some reports saying that Disney was worried about childhood obesity.
 Other than Disney, McDonald's has also been partnered with Nintendo since 1985, when the Nintendo Entertainment System was first introduced.
 In 1987, McDonald's also created a Nintendo play land in their restaurants where kids could play on Nintendo consoles while waiting for their food.
 During 2007, McDonald's began to provide WiFi from the Nintendo consoles; giving children the ability to play wherever they were.
 With also a target audience of children releasing these new films and incorporating toys, it uses the kids to reach out to their parents pockets because of their large investment.

 Other chains, such as Carl's Jr. and Burger King (see Burger King advertising), have directed advertising towards a different demographic – young teenage and college-age men – with trendy, often sexualized, imagery and messages that target men's supposed desire for large, meat-filled burgers and rich, satisfying food.
 For example, in 2005, Carl's Jr. debuted a controversial ad featuring a bikini-clad Paris Hilton writhing sensuously on an expensive Bentley luxury car while enjoying a large burger.
 While the ad provoked outrage from a number of groups, Carl's Jr. sales grew substantially.